 The good news is that a healthy diet can help you control weight gain due to PCOS.

-Is Weight Loss Surgery Suitable for When Preparing for Pregnancy?
+Is Weight Loss Surgery Suitable for When Preparing for getting Pregnant?

 A majority of obese women are turning to weight loss surgery to prepare for pregnancy.
 Examples of these procedures include gastric banding, gastric bypass and sleeve gastrectomy.
 Bariatric surgery is advisable for women with a BMI of 40 or higher.
 It is also suitable for people with heart complications to having a BMI of 35 and 39.

-While weight loss surgery can help you lose the weight you need, it creates a higher risk for complications when pregnant.
+While weight loss surgery can help you lose the weight you need, it creates a higher risk for complications when pregnant overweight.

-However, worry not; you can still have a successful pregnancy.
+However, worry not; you can still be pregnant overweight succesfully.
 Doctors advise women who undergo weight loss surgery to delay pregnancy by12 to 24 months.
 Moreover, some surgeries may affect your food intake, affecting your baby’s nutrition during pregnancy.